Attractive Rewards and Benefits Drive Credit Card Selection, Satisfaction and Spend

-American Express and Discover Tie for Highest Rank in Customer Satisfaction
+Discover Ranks Highest in Credit Card Customer Satisfaction

-The study, now in its eighth year, measures customer satisfaction with credit card issuers by examining six factors: interaction; credit card terms; billing and payment; rewards; benefits and services; and problem resolution.
-Overall satisfaction is at a record-high of 778 on a 1,000-point scale in 2014, surpassing the previous high of 767 in the 2013 study.
+The study, now in its ninth year, measures customer satisfaction with credit card issuers by examining six factors (in descending order of importance): interaction; credit card terms; billing and payment; rewards; benefits and services; and problem resolution.
+Overall satisfaction is at a record high of 790 on a 1,000-point scale, surpassing the previous high of 778 in the 2014 study.

 Media Relations Contacts